 You may change settings to multiple pages before activating.
 Once you are finished, click the Configuration button located at the top of the page and then click Save and Activate.

 Basic Settings Wireless Access Point mode

 Wireless Band: | Select 2.4GHz from the drop-down menu.

-Mode: Select Access Point from the drop-down menu.
-The other three choices are WDS with

-AP, WDS, and Wireless Client.
+Mode: | Select Access Point from the drop-down menu.
+The other three choices are WDS with AP, WDS, wireless Client and AP Repeater.